SirajChokshi/messenger-data-analysis/README.md

 1. To download your Facebook Messenger data follow instructions relevant to your Facebook version [as described by the Facebook Help Center](https://www.facebook.com/help/1701730696756992?helpref=hc_global_nav).

-> :warning: **Ensure you have selected the "Messages" category** All other categories can be safely deselected to a users discretion
+> :warning: **Ensure you have selected the "Messages" category.** All other categories can be safely deselected to a users discretion

 2. Clone this repository `git clone https://github.com/SirajChokshi/messenger-data-analysis.git` or download as zip.